 How to get a Paul Hastings training contract

-The recruitment team at Paul Hastings attends four law fairs each year.
-Oxford, Cambridge, UCL and LSE are usually on the list.
+The recruitment team at Paul Hastings attend five law fairs each year.
+Oxford, Cambridge, UCL, Kings and LSE are usually on the list.

-The firm doesn't run a formal vacation scheme, but it does offer up to ten work placements each year, usually in late spring and early summer.
+The firm doesn't run a formal vacation scheme, but it does offer up to 12 work placements each year, usually in late spring and early summer.
 These last a week each and are unpaid.
-Interested candidates should apply directly to special consultant Yvette Croucher with a CV and cover letter.
+Interested candidates should apply directly to Yvette Croucher, talent acquisition and development manager, with a CV and cover letter.

 Croucher informs us that she's more inclined to offer placements to those who might not otherwise get a chance to gain experience in a City practice.
 Put it this way: if you've already completed six vac schemes with City firms, it's unlikely you'll land an offer.

 Paul Hastings receives up to 250 applications each year for its training contracts.
 Croucher tells us that the quality of applicants has “dramatically improved” in recent years, making the process of selecting a shortlist (of around 20) a difficult one.